 Rav Barry’s rabbinic training was at the Ziegler School of Rabbinic Studies at the University of Judaism (now American Jewish University) in Los Angeles.
 He also holds an MBA and PhD in business administration from Golden Gate University in San Francisco.

 His rabbinic interests include halacha (Jewish Law), kabbalah (mysticism), and mussar (ethics).
-He’s the other of four teshuvot (opinions on matters of Jewish law) that have been approved by the Conservative Movement’s Committee on Jewish Law and Standards.
+He’s the author of four teshuvot (opinions on matters of Jewish law) that have been approved by the Conservative Movement’s Committee on Jewish Law and Standards.
 He’s especially passionate about adult education and working with prospective converts.

 He has five daughters, three in Israel and two in California.
 Among his many hobbies are skiing, SCUBA Diving, playing the piano (jazz), running marathons, and flying small planes.
 He likes to joke he’ll get people closer to God one way or the other.